Posted by ESPN.com's Kevin Seifert

 Asked how difficult a decision he faces on Jackson's future, coach Brad Childress said: "You know what?
 There are decisions all across the board.
 Some are tougher than others.
 Just suffice it to say we'll evaluate the whole roster and won't make any decisions right this second."

-Childress enters the fourth year of a five-year contract in 2009.
+Childress enters the fourth year of a five-year contract in 2009 and Jackson's development could play a role in his future.
 He has already erred once by counting on Jackson as his unquestioned starter this season.
 Backup Gus Frerotte saved the Vikings' season by winning eight of his 11 starts; that Jackson lost four of his six starts only clarified the difference in the Vikings' offense with a seasoned veteran behind center.

 Jackson has displayed enough potential to merit a return in some capacity next season.
-But bringing him back as the unchallenged starter, as many around the organization expect will happen, could spell the end of Childress' tenure in Minnesota.
-But if he plans to pursue a new starter this offseason, Childress wasn't letting on in the immediate aftermath Sunday.
+But bringing him back as the unchallenged starter, as many around the organization expect will happen, could be problematic.
+If Childress plans to pursue a new starter this offseason, he wasn't letting on in the aftermath of Sunday's game.

 Tailback Adrian Peterson led the NFL with 20 runs of at least 20 yards, while receiver Bernard Berrian averaged 20.1 yards per catch -- the highest average for any receiver with at least 35 receptions this season.